| The sections to be presented will

 and treatments (contrast radiography and medically prescribed

 special diets) may predispose to bezoar formation.
+A case example might involve a 17-year-old

 female in whom a hair ball was found to take up almost